ravendb/bootcamp/src/Unit-2/lesson5/README.md

 ## It's really good, but...

 The `LoadDocument` feature is a really awesome one, but it is also something that should be used carefully.

-As you know, `LoadDocument` allows you to load another document during index, and use its data in your index and that is great!
+As you know, `LoadDocument` allows you to load another document during indexing, and use its data in your index and that is great!
-The problem with Load Document is that is allows users to keep a relational model when they work with RavenDB, and use `LoadDocument` to get away with it when they need to do something that is hard to do with RavenDB natively.
+The problem with `LoadDocument` is that it allows users to keep a relational model when they work with RavenDB, and use `LoadDocument` to get away with it when they need to do something that is hard to do with RavenDB natively.
 That wouldn’t be so bad, if `LoadDocument` didn’t have several important costs associated with it.
 For example, anytime a common referenced document is updated, an indexing process will be triggered, and it can cost a lot for your server.

 `LoadDocument` is an important feature and you could and should use it eventually.
 But, I strongly recommend you to treat `LoadDocument` as a potential "bad smell".